andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 1. Shaded Blue are the inputs in the excel sheet.
 2. Work function is calculated as eU $_{vacuum}$ - E $_{fermi}$
 3. Barriers are calculated using the polarizability w.r.t bare metal, using the polarizability change of only the adsorbate along the rxn path.
-4. PZC of each state is quantified to show how important it is to consider correcting the workfunction shifts (U $_{pzc}$) along the reaction path.
+4. PZC of each state is quantified to show how important it is to consider correcting the workfunction shifts (Upzc) along the reaction path.
 5. Note the slope and $\beta$ in model 2c is potential-dependent.
 An effective $\beta$ can be calculated by averaging the $\beta$ over a potential range of interest